 On the first day, Grigsby was heard yelling and swearing at Grazzini-Rucki during a break in the trial.

 On the start of the second day of the trial, Grigsby did not come to court with printed copies of court documents the attorneys would be discussing that morning.
-After Grigsby said he did not have “copies with [him]”, a visibly stunned Judge Asphaug asked Assistant Dakota County Attorney Kathryn Keena to share her documents with Grigsby.
-Keena then moved her seat closer to Grigbsy, who then switched seats with a student certified-attorney who is assisting Grigsby during the trial.
+After Grigsby said he did not have “copies with [him],” a visibly stunned Judge Asphaug asked Assistant Dakota County Attorney Kathryn Keena to share her documents with Grigsby.
+Keena then moved her seat closer to Grigsby, who later switched places with a student certified-attorney who is assisting Grigsby during the trial.

 On the third day of the trial, Grigsby yelled during the trial for a mistrial to be declared, in response to a question asked by Keena.
 The judge removed the jury from the room and admonished Grigsby for blurting out his request for a mistrial in the presence of the jury.
 The judge took a brief recess and later denied Grigsby’s request for a mistrial.